jaggarwal20/Election_Analysis/README.md

   - Arapahoe County received 24801 votes, which is 6.7% of the total votes.

 * Which county had the largest number of votes?
   - Denver

-* Calclate the percentage of votes each candidate won.
+* Number and percentage of votes each candidate received.
+  - Charles Casper received 23.0% of the vote and 85,213 number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 * Determine the winner of the election based on popular vote.